The Challenge of Youth Heart Screenings–Shouldn’t Echo be a Standard?

 And there are a number of reasons to justify early diagnosis of cardiac abnormalities.
 First, repair of congenital abnormalities, such as septal defects (an estimated 25% of the population), reduces the later risk of arrhythmias, right ventricular dysfunction, and pulmonary hypertension.
 Second, not only severe, but also some mild cardiac abnormalities, have potential long-term health consequences and risk of bacterial endocarditis.
 Additionally, echo is the only way to diagnose a dilated aortic root, an indicator of potential connective tissue disorders (Marfan’s).

 Most parents assume when they sign their child up for a heart screening the entire heart is being evaluated, including heart walls, coronary arteries, valves, etc. for underlying and undetected genetic and congenital cardiovascular diseases.
 Parents and kids deserve the highest quality heart screening available so they can take corrective action if necessary.
-Any screening effort should include Blood Pressure readings, ECG tracing, and an Echocardiogram (all for under $150) to give the best opportunity to diagnose structural and electrical issues.
+Any screening effort should p3include Blood Pressure readings, ECG tracing, and an Echocardiogram (all for under $150) to give the best opportunity to diagnose structural and electrical issues.
 After all, would you buy your child a $25 pair of athletic shoes, or the type that will give them the best opportunity to excel?

 The ATS HeartCheck is one of only a handful of screening programs that utilizes medical and family history questionnaire, weight, height, blood pressure, heart rate, electrocardiogram (ECG), and echocardiogram (ECHO) on every participant in the evaluation for heart abnormalities; all under the direction of a Pediatric Cardiologists.
 After all, where do you draw the line in protecting your child, and what medical conditions are OK for them to have without you knowing?